 Founded in 2012, Campaign for Culture is an independent organization dedicated to enhancing the social and cultural fabric of British Columbia.
 We advocate for modern, sensible liquor policy because it supports consumers, businesses, and cultural groups in our province.
 By bringing our province into the 21st Century, we can help make British Columbia a more desirable destination for residents and tourists alike.
 Our mission is focused on three important ideas:

-1 - enhance business by removing limitations on creativity and opportunity
+1 - remove limitations on innovation and opportunity

 2 - enhance the social and cultural vibrancy of our province

 3 - promote and strengthen local industry

 Since our foundation, we have received overwhelming public support because British Columbians understand the importance of innovation, culture, and local industry.
 Together, we successfully advocated for a Comprehensive Liquor Policy Review, completed in January 2014, that introduced sensible recommendations to British Columbia.

 See our specific asks below.

 British Columbia was the only province in Canada not to allow differential liquor pricing, or "happy hours", and was one of the few jurisdictions in the developed world without it.
 Studies have shown that jurisdictions with moderated happy hours are not any worse off.
 Lifting the ban on happy hours would: